ngageoint/six-library/README.md

       --shared              Build all libs as shared libs --disable-symlinks    Disable creating symlinks for libs
-      --unittests           Build-time option to run unit tests after the build has completed --disable-pcre        turn off PCRE
+      --unittests           Build-time option to run unit tests after the build has completed --with-fft-home=FFT_HOME
-      --enable-pcre         turn on PCRE (default)
-      --with-pcre-home=WITH_PCRE_HOME
-                            Specify the PCRE Home - where PCRE is installed to --build-pcre          force building PCRE from scratch
-      --nobuild-pcre        force building PCRE from scratch
-      --disable-xml         turn off XML
-      --enable-xml-layer=XML_LAYER
-                            Specify the XML layer
-      --with-xml-home=XML_HOME
-                            Specify the XML Home - where the XML library is installed to --build-xml           force building XML library (expat) from scratch --nobuild-xml         force not building XML library from scratch --enable-sql-layer=SQL_LAYER
-                            Specify the SQL layer
-      --with-sql-home=SQL_HOME
-                            Specify the SQL Home - where the SQL library is installed to --with-fft-home=FFT_HOME
                             Specify the FFT Home - where an FFT library is installed --with-fftw3-home=FFT3_HOME